pedrocorma/lead-scoring-and-segmentation/README.md

 3. Increase lead-to-customer conversion rate from 38% to 50%.
 4. Save 23% of time spent by employees on managing leads.

+### Lead segmentation model:
+Six different potential customer profiles have been identified.
+Through the analysis of these customer segments, a series of insights have been derived that lead to the following actionable initiatives:
+1. The company's most valuable leads are those that come from referrals or from Welingak website, and even more so if they are working professionals.
+As proposed in the exploratory data analysis section, the company should seriously consider creating a referral programme to encourage existing customers to recommend the course to their close circle.
+2. SMS campaigns are performing quite well.
+However, these campaigns should focus on:
+    - Working professionals comming from API or landing page who spend above-average time on the website.
+    - Leads comming from References or Welingak website regardless of their occupation and time spend on the website.
+    - Avoid sending sms to leads who come from API and have spent a short time on the site.
+3. Olark chat is not performing well.
+The company should consider withdrawing investment in this service and for leads coming from API replace it with:
+    - Email marketing campaigns in case of working professionals who spent a short time on the website or in case of unemployed leads.
+    - SMS campaigns in case of working professionals who spend above-average time on the website, as discussed in the previous point.

 ## Project structure <a name="project-structure"></a>
 - :file_folder: 01_Documents